Skip to Main Content

 Sample Syllabus Paragraphs

-Including a paragraph about library resources in your syllabus is an easy way to underscore their importance.
-The following examples are offered as starting places, and should be freely adapted to best fit the particular course.
+One easy way to underscore the importance of library resources is to include a paragraph about them in your syllabus.
+The following examples are offered as starting places, and should be adapted to fit the particular course.

 As part of a section on campus resources

 I encourage you to begin familiarizing yourself with Watzek Library as early as possible; it is as an essential resource for your liberal arts education.
-Beyond borrowing books from the library, you may find many required readings on course reserves, receive one-on-one help with research, request items from other institutions, access streaming materials, gain access to a wealth of electronic resources, and find silent study spaces.
-Begin at the library website, https://library.lclark.edu, or by asking for help at the Research Help desk near the entrance of the library.
+The library has a variety of spaces to use for studying, including silent areas.
+Beyond using the library as a space or to borrow books, you can also receive one-on-one help with research, request items from other institutions, access streaming media, and gain access to a wealth of electronic tools and resources.
+Many of your textbooks are available to borrow for short periods; these are called "course reserves."
+Begin at the library website, https://library.lclark.edu, or ask for help at the Check-Out or Research Help desk.

 To introduce the librarian for your class